An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Simulation Results

-This challenging task consists in the \gls{hyq} robot descending a $30 \degree$ ramp while being attached to a rope, to explore a low tunnel.
+In this simulation, we assess the influence of an \textit{external wrench} acting on the robot, combined with a \textit{reduced} robot height necessary to walk in confined places.
+This challenging task consists of the \gls{hyq} robot descending a $30 \degree$ ramp while being attached to a rope, to explore a low tunnel.
 This can be a typical scenario that a robot needs to face in oil rigs inspection assignments (see Fig. \ref{fig:gaz_bottom}).
-A rope (not shown in the simulation software) connects the back of the robot to an anchor.
-The effect of the rope has been implemented in simulation as a constant external force compensating for the component of the gravity force along the sagittal axis of the trunk, and applied at the back of the trunk (see Fig. \ref{fig:sim_duct}).
-This results in regulated locomotion down the steep slope (\eg the same way a climber is \textit{rappelling} down a wall)\footnote{Experimentally, it is possible to attach the robot to an anchor where a torque-controlled electrically-driven hoist releases the rope while maintaining the required pulling force (\ie the component of gravity force parallel to the sagittal axis of the trunk).}.
-The role of the rope is to allow the contact forces to better satisfy friction constraints (\ie be more in the middle of the friction cones) when walking on highly inclined terrains \cite{Bando2018} (see Fig. \ref{fig:rope_ramp}).
-Indeed, in a slope with a very high inclination, the robot eventually creates a tangential force on the terrain that surpasses the friction force that is needed to prevent slippage.
-A rope can introduce an external force to compensate for gravity solving this issue and allowing the robot to walk on ideally any terrain inclination.
-We opted however to operate on an angle of not more than 30$\degree$ just to avoid the problem of shin collision at the beginning of the ramp (although the proposed algorithm can also work for steeper inclines).
+A rope (not shown in the simulation software) connects the back of the robot to an anchor. \revisedtext{The aid of the rope} results in regulated locomotion down the steep slope (\eg the same way a climber is \textit{rappelling} down a wall)\footnote{Experimentally, it is possible to attach the robot to an anchor where a torque-controlled electrically-driven hoist releases the rope while maintaining the required pulling force (\ie the component of gravity force parallel to the sagittal axis of the trunk).}.
+The role of the rope is to allow the contact forces to better satisfy friction constraints (\ie be more in the middle of the friction cones) when walking on highly inclined terrains \cite{Bando2018}.
+Indeed, in a slope with high inclination, the robot eventually creates a tangential force on the terrain that surpasses the friction force that is needed to prevent slippage.
 An additional advantage of using a rope is that the robot can keep a more natural configuration, without the need to lean back or forth to keep stability, thus keeping the joints in a more kinematically advantageous configuration.
 As an additional difficulty, the restricted height of the tunnel places a risk of collision with the trunk of \gls{hyq}.
 The robot is therefore forced to \textit{crouch walk} down the tunnel.
 For this reason, we reduce the robot height from the default value of 53$cm$ to 40$cm$.\footnote{The robot height is defined as the distance between the \gls{com} and the terrain plane along its normal $\mathbf{n}$.} This places the robot joints considerably close to their kinematic limits and in turn results in a restricted feasible region throughout the motion.
-In addition the feasible region will be shifted due to the influence of the external tension coming from the rope.
-The above-mentioned effects on the friction region (\ie support region in Bretl's terminology \cite{Bretl2008a}) and on the feasible region can be seen in Fig. \ref{fig:sim_duct} for two instances in the simulation.
-The regions are computed on the plane fitted through the stance legs \cite{Focchi2020}.
-This is parallel to the plane expressed by the orientation of the trunk of the robot where the \gls{com} planning is done.
-In both situations, a shift in the friction and feasible regions, opposite to the external wrench on the robot, could be observed.
-Furthermore, the low height imposed on the robot results in a big shrinkage of the feasible region.
-Under these conditions, the \gls{com} target (blue) planned with heuristics happens to be outside the region.
-Conversely, the \gls{com} planner based on feasible region, computes a feasible target (yellow) that is on the boundary of the \textit{scaled} feasible region and closest to the heuristic target.
+In addition, the feasible region will be shifted due to the influence of the external force (equivalent to 440 $N$ applied to the back of the robot) coming from the rope.